 Mangena: Nepal Manthan by Yug Pathak

 Mangena, meaning holding one’s head high in Limbuwan, is a book that raises questions about the nationality and civilization of Nepal.
-The second book of author, Yug Pathak after Urgenko Ghoda, the book is divided into 14 chapters and also focuses on development and nationality.
+In the second book of the author, Yug Pathak after Urgenko Ghoda, the book is divided into 14 chapters and also focuses on development and nationality.
 Mangena is the author’s take on core contemporary issues in the likes of Nepal’s political history and the intellectualism that dominate Nepal’s political and intellectual discourse.

 Bhuiyan by Yagyasha

 Bhuiyan is a story about 12 ordinary Nepali people who struggle for the rights of their ancestral lands.
-The book highlights the issue of land disparity and despite the facts that there are 28 government ministries of Nepal; none have been working to protect the ancestral land rights of the people.
+The book highlights the issue of land disparity and despite the fact that there are 28 government ministries of Nepal; none have been working to protect the ancestral land rights of the people.

 Docha by Kumar Nagarkoti

 The fiction designer, Kumar Nagarkoti has come up with his latest book, Docha.
 It is a memorial with a collection of Nagarkoti’s relationship with people and even his relationship with objects.
-A master of narration and storytelling, the author has created a niche for himself with unconventional storytelling through the eyes of others, people, animal and non-living objects.
+A master of narration and storytelling, the author has created a niche for himself with unconventional storytelling through the eyes of others, people, animals, and non-living objects.
 Docha promises to be a good read that will bring back the pure delight of enjoying a good book.